luciany/niy/CUDA/README.md

 * Niy tries to remove all the matrix operations so as to be closer to biological neural network

-To support parallel computing, one good choice is CUDA, and we will study CUDA programming
+To support parallel computing, one good choice is CUDA, and we will go deep into CUDA programming